 Narcissus requires well-draining soil in full sun.
 Amend the soil with leaf litter or plenty of compost when growing paperwhites.
 Dig holes 3 to 4 inches (8-10 cm.) deep when planting paperwhites.

 These plants look best when massed in clusters of slender stems so plant them in clusters of three to five bulbs.
 Anytime between September and December is the right time for planting paperwhites.

 Water the area after planting and then pretty much forget about the bulbs until spring.
 Check the area in April to May and you will start to see the green shoots of the foliage forcing their way through the soil.

 Paperwhites are one of the easiest flowers to care for.
 The blooms last for over a week and then you can cut off the spent stems.
 Leave the foliage in the ground until it is dead, then cut it back.
 The foliage helps gather solar energy for the bulb to store and use in the next season’s growth.

-If you planted the flowers as forced bulbs in cooler zones, you will need to dig them up and over winter them indoors.
+If you planted the flowers as forced bulbs in cooler zones, you would need to dig them up and overwinter them indoors.
 Let the bulb dry out for a few days and then nestle it in a mesh or paper bag surrounded by peat moss.

 In successive seasons, good care of paperwhites should include a high phosphorus fertilizer worked into the soil around the bulbs in spring.
 This will help encourage bigger and healthier blooms.
 Growing paperwhites is easy and makes a lovely indoor or outdoor display.